Operating system: 64-bit Windows 7 - 10, Apple macOS 10.10 - 10.15, or 64-bit Linux with at least glibc 2.27.

 If you are strictly asking about subtitles or closed captions, Shotcut does not read, make, edit, or pass-through subtitles.
 There is planned the ability to read, show, pass-through, and burn-in subtitles, but there is no estimated time of arrival.
 We recommend that you try the free, open source, cross-platform subtitle editor Aegisub.

-However, if you are just asking about the ability to put/overlay text in your video, use the Text, 3D Text, or Overlay HTML filter.
+However, if you are just asking about the ability to put/overlay text in your video, use the Text: Simple or Text: Rich filter.
 Since it is a filter, that means you need something to which to apply it.
 If you just want a solid color, choose File > Open Other > Color.
 You can also use a picture/photograph just like a video clip by opening it and adding it to your playlist or timeline.
+If you just want a text clip (transparent background) choose Open Other > Text and add it to your playlist or timeline.

 This is implemented as of version 16.01.
 With a clip open in the source player or selected in the timeline, choose Properties and look for the Speed field.
 Shotcut only provides simple frame dropping or duplicating.
 However, if the frame rate of your source footage is higher than the Video Mode (under Settings menu), then you can achieve a fairly smooth slow motion.
 If you are looking for more sophisticated results using more advanced optical flow techniques, we recommend you try the free, open source, cross-platform tool slowMoVideo.